rest-feeds/rest-feeds/README.md

 Items _may_ be deleted from the feed, when another item was added to the feed with the same `resource` URI.

+In data feeds, new feed items include the full current state of the resource.
+Older feed items for the same resource are obsolete.
+It is good practice to keep the feed small to enable a quick synchronization of new clients.

 The server _must_ handle next links, when the requested item has been deleting by returning the next higher items.

 ## Deletion